ubccr/ccrdocs/pages/portals/coldfront.md

 research output which helps us keep track of the scientific impact of our center.
 You can also [add users](#add-or-remove-users) to your project.

-!!!
-Note "New Faculty Must Request PI Status"
-    If you're a faculty researcher or instructor and new to CCR, you must first login to [ColdFront](https://coldfront.ccr.buffalo.edu), click on your username at the top right and select "User Profile" from the drop down menu.
-Click on "Upgrade Account" to initiate the process of verifying your status.
-You'll be notified when CCR has upgraded your account and you can proceed with the steps below.
-This only needs to be done once.

 To request an allocation to a CCR resource follow these easy steps:

 1. Login to [ColdFront](https://coldfront.ccr.buffalo.edu)